sonjastrieder/static-project-template/src/_scripts/README.md

 # Scripts

 This scripts folder is designated for all of your global script files.
-The key file in this folder is `main.js` as it is designated as your bootstrapping file (initializes all your scripts) and is included in the `base.pug` file
+The key files in this folder are `main.custom.js` and `main.vendor.js` and are included in the `base.pug` file

 By default, ES6/2015 features are enabled in your scripts by using [Babel](https://babeljs.io)